-Ever heard the expression Curiosity killed the Jailbreak?
+Ever heard the expression curiosity killed the jailbreak?
 Well, how about curiosity killed the cat?
-Today the man who started the ball rolling for the iPad 2 untethered Jailbreak leak explains the story behind the whole ordeal; the events leading up to the leak and who actually leaked the Jailbreak to the world.
-If you are interested in reading the full story you can click here.
+Today the man who started the ball rolling for the iPad 2 untethered Jailbreak (JailbreakMe 3.0) leak explains the story behind the whole ordeal; the events leading up to the leak and who actually leaked the jailbreak to the world.
+If you are interested in reading the full story you can visit the website.
 However, we are going to provide a condensed version below:

 On June 27th an individual (we won’t mention any names) let curiosity get the better of him.
 After searching around different directories on a site that Comex owned (www.qoid.us), he came across an interesting folder.
 The folder was named saffron which grabbed his attention mainly because jbme 2.0 was star.
 After going into the directory the individual noticed a bunch of PDF files named after different iOS iDevices.
 Which he immediately knew was the new Userland Jailbreak Comex had been working on the almost the past year.

 After discovering something millions of people were desperately waiting for.
 The individual copied the files and re-uploaded them to his personal server to show off to his friends.
 Additional he went into a few internet forums and started letting people know about his discovery.
 Naturally, however, no one in the forums believed him as he wasn’t providing proof.
 Thus to defend himself he sent one of the individuals the PDF file to try on his iPad 2; and what would you know it worked.